-New Report Shows Modest Improvement Social Security's Financial Soundness Should Be Addressed Now
+New Trustees Report Shows No Improvement in OASI and OASDI Trust Funds Depletion Date Social Security's Financial Soundness Should Be Addressed Now

-The 2016 Annual Report of the Board of Trustees of the Federal Old-Age and Survivors Insurance (OASI) and Federal Disability Insurance (DI) Trust Funds highlights that:
+The 2017 Annual Report of the Board of Trustees of the Federal Old-Age (OASI) and Survivors Insurance and Federal Disability Insurance (DI) Trust Funds highlights that:

 - The combined Social Security trust fund reserves are projected to become depleted during 2034, the same year as projected in last year's report.
-If changes are not implemented by that date, only about 79 percent of scheduled benefits would be payable after 2034, declining to 74 percent in 2090. - The Bipartisan Budget Act of 2015 increased the portion of the 12.4% payroll tax allocated to the Disability Insurance fund from 1.80% to 2.37% for three years.
-This and other changes in the Act extended the projected depletion date for the DI trust fund by about 6 years and had no effect on the projected combined depletion date. - To bring Social Security into actuarial balance for the next 75 years (using best-estimate assumptions), changes equivalent to either an immediate increase of 2.75 percentage points in the payroll tax rate, or an immediate decrease of about 17 percent of benefits for all current and future beneficiaries, or some combination thereof, is required.
-The analogous numbers from last year's report were a 2.78 percentage point increase in the payroll tax rate and a 17.2 percent decrease in all benefits.
-(These percentages differ slightly from the actuarial deficit shown above because they reflect a behavioral response to tax rate changes.) - All actuarial projections are sensitive to the assumptions used.
-For example the 75-year actuarial balance changes from (2.66%) under the intermediate assumptions (as shown above) to a surplus of 0.22% under the low-cost assumptions and (6.30%) under the high-cost assumptions.
+If changes are not implemented by that date, only about 77 percent of scheduled benefits would be payable after 2034, declining to 73 percent in 2091. - The number of individuals applying for and receiving disability benefits was significantly lower than what was expected.
+As the Trustees Report shows, the projected depletion date for the DI trust fund is extremely sensitive to changes in disability experience, which is the primary reason for the five-year extension (from 2023 to 2028) in the projected DI trust fund depletion date. - To bring Social Security into actuarial balance for the next 75 years (using the intermediate assumptions), changes equivalent to either an immediate increase of 2.76 percentage points in the payroll tax rate, or an immediate decrease of about 17 percent of benefits for all current and future beneficiaries, or some combination thereof, is required.
+The analogous numbers from last year's report were a 2.75-percentage-point increase in the payroll tax rate and a 17 percent decrease in all benefits.
+(These percentages differ slightly from the actuarial deficit shown in the table above because they assume a zero trust fund balance at the end of the period, while the amounts in the table above include a reserve equal to one year of benefit payments.)

+• All actuarial projections are sensitive to the assumptions used.
+For example, the 75-year actuarial balance changes from (2.83%) under the intermediate assumptions (as shown above) to a surplus of 0.12% under the low-cost assumptions and (6.63%) under the high-cost assumptions.